Antonello-Sanna/Responsive-navigation-bar/README.md

         dropdown_marginTop      = '10px',
         dropItem_margin_bottom  = '10px'

-## Example passing all the optional props and also using dropdowns.
+## Example passing some optional props and also using dropdowns.

     import React from 'react'